awsdocs/amazon-ecs-developer-guide/doc_source/mesh-gs-ecs.md

 1. For **Route type**, choose the protocol for your route\.

 1. For **Virtual node name**, choose the virtual node that this route will serve traffic to\.

 1. For **Weight**, choose a relative weight for the route\.
-The total weight for all routes must be less than 100\.
+Select **Add target** to add additional virtual nodes\.
+The total weight for all targets combined must be less than or equal to 100\.

 1. To use HTTP path\-based routing, choose **Additional configuration** and then specify the path that the route should match\.
-For example, if your virtual service name is `my-service.local` and you want the route to match requests to `my-service.local/metrics`, your prefix should be `/metrics`\.
+For example, if your virtual service name is `service-b.local` and you want the route to match requests to `service-b.local/metrics`, your prefix should be `/metrics`\.

 1. Choose **Create route** to finish\.